opnsense/docs/source/manual/how-tos/wireguard-client.rst

 Step 2c - Assignments and Routing
 ---------------------------------

-With this setup your clients can reach your internal networks when they add it vial **Tunnel Address**.
+With this setup your clients can reach your internal networks when they add it vial **Allowed IPs**.
 But what if you want to push all traffic via VPN in order to filter some streams out of it?
 Then we have to assign the interface via :menuselection:`Interface --> Assignments`, choose our instance (e.g. instance 0 is interface wg0), enable it, hit **Prevent Interface Removal** and don't configure an IP address.